 Where to Watch the Sunrise and Sunset in Joshua Tree National Park

-- Jumbo Rocks Campground – Those huge rock formations are good for more than a wind screen.
+- Jumbo Rocks Campground – Those huge rock formations are good for more than a windscreen.
 Make your best camp coffee, and scramble up the boulders just before sunrise for incredible morning views.
 I particularly like the area around the amphitheater for photography.

 - Barker Dam – Because this is one of the only spots in the park with water, it’s a great place to catch the sun’s reflections as it sinks behind the boulders.
 If you catch the sunset at the lake, you should have plenty of time to get back to your car before dark.

-Tips for Exploring Joshua Tree National Park with Kids
+Tips for Exploring Joshua Tree with Kids

 Exploring the desert with kids can be a lot of fun, but there are a few risks that parents should be aware of.
-Follow these tips for safe, fun, and age-appropriate hiking, and be sure to be mindful of these desert-specific dangers —
+Follow these hiking tips for safe, fun, and age-appropriate hiking, and be sure to be mindful of these desert-specific dangers —

 - Cactus, Joshua Trees, and Yucca Plants — In the desert, children should be taught not to touch the plants they come across.
 A good number of them have been designed to protect themselves with spines, thorns, and prickers.
-Remember that the Joshua tree is also called the desert dagger?
+Did you know that the Joshua tree is also called the desert dagger?
 That’s because those leaves can cause serious damage.
 Many yucca plants grow right at eye-level for youngsters, making them even more dangerous if kids walk into them.

 - Poisonous Snakes – Rattlesnakes, scorpions, and black widow spiders are active in the park.
 On warm days, you can find snakes sunning themselves across roads and trails.
-Remind your children not to reach into rock crevice where these critters may be hiding.
+Remind your children not to reach into rock crevices where these critters may be hiding.
 Visiting Joshua Tree in the winter months (late November through late February) will definitely minimize your chances of running into these critters.

 - Dehydration and Sunburn – This is perhaps the greatest threat in Joshua Tree National Park.
 There is very little water available at the park, so it’s important to be prepared.
 A gallon of water per day per person is recommended for adults — half that for kids.
 Be sure to encourage your children to drink up, even if they’re not thirsty.
 Sunglasses, hats with brims, and high-SPF sunblock is recommended, even in the winter.